-To learn how to make and follow a spending plan, read the three guides below.
+To learn how to make and follow a spending plan, check out the resources below.
 Then take the quiz.

 - Simple Steps to a Spending Plan Follow this step-by-step guide to learn how to create a spending plan.

 - Check out a few different spending tools to find one that you like:

 - Basic Spending Plan Template Here’s a form you can print out and use to create your own basic spending plan.